 Air Handler vs. Furnace

 Air handlers and furnaces aren't often found together.
 If you have a furnace you won't need to think about an air handler.
-Air handlers tend to be used with heat pumps and help manage air flow throughout the home.
-Some models also provide backup heating and cooling elements to help out the heat pump.
+Air handlers tend to be used with heat pumps and help manage air flow throughout the house.
+Some units also provide backup heating and cooling elements to help out the heat pump.
 A furnace works a little differently.
-Instead of an air handler, furnaces have built in blowers that move the hot air into your ducts and disperse into your home.
+Instead of an air handler, furnaces have built in blowers that move the warmed air into your ducts and disperse into your home.
 Since furnaces have combustion chambers and create heat, they don't require some of the parts you'll find in a typical air handler.

 Air conditioners contain the condenser and are traditionally placed outside the home.
 One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a variety of components in your system and expel it outside.
+Air conditioners actually remove heat from inside your home through a number of components in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 The warm air inside your home is pulled into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
 Sure, the equipment is more complicated than that, but the process itself is easy to break down and digest.

 Understanding all of your home’s heating and cooling pieces for the Daytona Beach climate is probably a little idealistic, but there are a couple things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at All American Air Service Experts a call at 386-310-2061 or set up a free appointment online today.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at All American Air Service Experts a call at 386-310-2061 or set up a free appointment online today.